 The cost of using a real estate agent can be quite contentious.
 If you are…

-A good real estate agent will take your particular market and situation into account when dispensing advice on sales methods.
-You can find an agent to work with by registering your details at LocalAgentFinder.
-This no-obligation comparison tool allows you to compare agents in your area.
+(A good real estate agent will take your particular market and situation into account when dispensing advice on whether to sell by auction or private treaty.
+You can find an agent to work with by comparing agents at LocalAgentFinder).

 Sale by Auction

 In an auction setting, individual buyers can place bids against one another.
 The highest bidder wins the property that is up for auction.
 Before the auction date, you and your real estate agent will need to agree upon a reserve price for the property.
 This will be the lowest bid that you would be willing to accept.